feixh/feixh.github.com/index.md

 - National Scholarship, Ministry of Education, China.

 ## What's new
 - July 2021.
-Our paper on *Single View Physical Distance Estimation using Human Pose* for the social distancing problem was accepted by ICCV 2021!
+Our paper on *Single View Physical Distance Estimation using Human Pose* ([pre-print][physical_distance_arxiv]) for the social distancing problem was accepted by ICCV 2021!
-- June 2021.
-We attempted to tackle the social distancing problem for stationary cameras using human pose as a prior.
-Our method involves a novel linear solver to auto-calibrate the cameras, and jointly estimate the 3-D position of the joints detected on human bodies.
-The manuscript *Single View Physical Distance Estimation using Human Pose* can be found [here][physical_distance_arxiv].
 - February 2021.
 Our paper on *An Adaptive Framework for Learning Unsupervised Depth Completion* has been accepted by ICRA 2021.
 - February 2020.
 Our paper on *Unsupervised Depth Completion from Visual-Inertial Odometry* has been accepted by ICRA 2020.
 - September 2019.
 We open-sourced our VIO implementation, you can find the code [here][xivo_code].